 BE sure to set aside time THIS WEEK to find the items on your “need to find” list and put them with your binder.
 This may take more than an hour.
 If you don’t have that, spend 15-20 min each day working on it.
-Schedule this on your calendar, planner, and put it on your to-do list.
+Schedule this on your calendar, or planner, and put it on your to-do list.

 5. Plan a date for making copies

-If you do not own a copier/scanner or printer at home, find a date, place and time for you to go make copies.
+If you do not own a copier/scanner or printer at home, find a date, place, and time for you to go make copies.
 Plan on making the copies in 2 weeks.
 You will NEED to make these copies to finish your binder, and it will be the second hardest step for those of you who are not able to do this from home.
 Be sure to set the time aside so you can complete your emergency binder.

-This first step to build your emergency binder is the hardest step!
+This first step to building your emergency binder is the hardest step!
 But once you get the ball rolling, it will come together.
 Don’t let this step stump you.
 By the end of January, you’ll have your emergency binder ready!
 It’ll be handy come tax season, and in the Fall with school starting.
-Make sure you are subscribed to my email list to get next weeks post delivered to your inbox (that way if you fall behind, you can save it there to remind you to finish!)
+Make sure you are subscribed to my email list to get next week’s post delivered to your inbox (that way if you fall behind, you can save it there to remind you to finish!)

 I KNOW this is overwhelming!
-I have been there… we lost our complete back up 6 months ago, and it was so overwhelming to start over (which is why I made my own free printable).
+I have been there… we lost our complete backup 6 months ago, and it was so overwhelming to start over (which is why I made my own free printable).